quintquant/magneto/README.md

 Octave functions to simulate diffuse magnetic neutron scattering from single-molecule magnets.

 The original version of this software was written by Hannah Irons as part of the PhD work under the supervision of Jorge Quintanilla.
-Further development was carried out by Jorge Quintanilla as aprt of a collaboration with Stuart Gibson and Robert Twyman.
+This was part of a collaboration with Luigi Amico, Toby Perring and Gabriel Aeppli.
+Further development was carried out by Jorge Quintanilla as part of a subsequent collaboration with Stuart Gibson and Robert Twyman.

 You can cite this code using the following DOI: